 My day-to-day responsibilities are -- my apologies.
 This might take a little bit.
 Day-to-day responsibilities is the setting up, creation, completion of firearms courses.
-Logistical needs of the unit as far as managing firearms, managing inventories of firearms, managing ammunition, ensuring ammunition has been moved throughout the county and it is available for us to provide to our students, ensuring that we have the proper targets, the proper supplies.
-Ensuring that the ranges are set up, the ranges are functioning, the ranges have the proper equipment.
-Ensuring that we have first aid equipment.
-Ensuring all instructors are on board with the course of instruction for the day.
-And then, ultimately, instructing academy personnel, sworn personnel from custody positions to lieutenants, to commanders -- our unit has instructed a sheriff on different weapons platforms for certification.
+Logistical needs of the unit as far as managing firearms, managing inventories of firearms, managing ammunition, ensuring ammunition has been moved throughout the county and it is available for us to provide to our students, 15 ensuring that we have the proper targets, the proper 16 instructing academy personnel, sworn personnel from custody positions to lieutenants, to commanders -- our unit has instructed a sheriff on different weapons platforms for certification.